Rughalt/postmark-mailer-limesurvey-plugin/README.md

 After activating the plugin, you need to configure the Postmark API Key and From Email address.

-1. Go to "Configuration" -> "Global Settings" -> "Plugin manager."
+1. Go to "Configuration" -> "Global Settings" -> "Plugins"
 2. Click on "postmarkMailer" in the list of plugins.
 3. Fill in the required settings: